 - Start the job search early, and make a list of likely employers in your industry.
 There’s no harm in sending a few prospective emails.

-- Find out if you need different certifications for your industry in your new country.
+- Find out if you need different certifications for your industry in Germany.
 Sometimes you will have to get your certificates translated or authorised.

 - Start language classes as soon as you can so you can hit the ground running.